Worcester Kiltie Pipe Band: Revival

 In the years following Kerr's retirement, the band found itself competing in Grade 4, three grades below the heyday of Grade 1.

-In 2012, like Denholm and Kerr before him, Davy Methven came over from Scotland to revive the once famous American band as pipe major.
+In 2012, like Denholm and Kerr before him, David Methven came over from Scotland to revive the once famous American band as pipe major.
 Methven was a world champion with Shotts and Dykehead Caledonia Pipe Band and pipe major for the Clan Gregor Society Pipe Band, leading them to a Grade 2 Worlds title in 2003.
 Methven, along with lead drummer Colum Lundt, previously of Peel Regional Police Pipe Band, took the reins after Pipe Major Neil Gow retired, and began their plan to return the band to its former glory.

 Shortly after Methven assumed the role of pipe major, a relative of Thomas Denholm's reached out to the band.
 She donated Denholm's original pipes to the band, a silver and ivory set of RG Lawries from the 1910s.
 After some needed restoration by Methven, they are once again in use by the band's pipe major after nearly a century.